What do we understand by “Ecumenism”?

 - Emotional devotion to God (“Knowing God means knowing what to do”), as a basic attitude for active participation.

-International ecumenical work camps offer good conditions for ecumenical learning in practice.
+International ecumenical volunteer camps offer good conditions for ecumenical learning in practice.
 They enable primary experiences in which ecumenical reality can be experienced directly.

 What is the effect of Ecumenical Learning?